jim-schwoebel/download_audioset/README.md

 # download_audioset

 This repository makes it really easy to download [Audioset](https://research.google.com/audioset/), the open source library released by Google for speech object detection research.
-If you're looking for some models built from these folders, check out the [audioset-models](https://github.com/jim-schwoebel/audioset_models) repository.

 AudioSet consists of an expanding ontology of 632 audio event classes and a collection of 2,084,320 human-labeled 10-second sound clips drawn from YouTube videos.
 The ontology is specified as a hierarchical graph of event categories, covering a wide range of human and animal sounds, musical instruments and genres, and common everyday environmental sounds.